salwinat0r/MindX/README.md

 > An extension for your mind

-MindX is an idea capturing tool that uses AI to auto tag any kind of bookmarks that you may have.
+MindX is an idea capturing tool that uses AI to auto tag any kind of bookmark!

 TODO